 There are lots of analysts.
 Few good ones – and excellent ones are like hens teeth.

-Analysts are the interface between data and action – the insight of the organisation.
+Analysts are the interface between data and action – the insight of the organization.
 They are important.
 They can change your strategy.
 They can leverage and exploit your big data into smart data.
 They transform data to insight and let you take evidence-based action.

-The most cited gripe I hear about analysts working in the industry is "so what,” and "I don't trust the data."
+The most cited gripe I hear about analysts working in the industry is "so what?” and "I don't trust the data."

 The bottom line comes down to being ultra clear on what you want your analyst to do and the skills and behaviours required to do it.
-Then you need to recruit to this and deploy the principles throughout your organisation.
+Then you need to recruit to this and deploy the principles throughout your organization.
 Let's call them hallmarks of a great analyst.

-- They need to understand the business processes, people and systems – Spending time observing and working with operational and enabling departments.
+Spending time observing and working with operational and enabling departments.
 Building credibility with business leads is key.
 Trust is critical.

-- They need to be a top communicator – Building and influencing front-line business operations.
+Building and influencing front-line business operations.
 Presentations and writing ability should not be compromised.

-- They need to drive a positive learning and improvement culture – It's all about the challenging issues, right?
+It's all about the challenging issues, right?
 No, focus on finding good practice, too.